-- Since ASF first entered Lithuania in 2014, a total of 13 EU Member States have been affected by the disease - Czech Republic and Belgium are the only two Member States who have successfully eradicated ASF from the wild boar population, although on 2 December 2022 Czech Republic reported the first confirmed case of ASF in wild boar in the country in almost 4 years - During 2023 (up to 4th May), 12 EU Member States have reported ASF.
+- Since ASF first entered Lithuania in 2014, a total of 14 EU Member States have been affected by the disease - Czech Republic and Belgium are the only two Member States to successfully eradicate ASF from their wild boar populations, although on 2nd December 2022 Czech Republic reported the first case of ASF in wild boar in the country in almost 4 years - During 2023 (up to 28th June), 13 EU Member States have reported ASF.
 Details of ASF events can be found in Fig. 2 and Table 1 - In 2022, 537 ASF outbreaks in domestic pigs and 7,442 ASF events in wild boar were reported by 11 EU Member States (Bulgaria, Czech Republic, Estonia, Germany, Hungary, Italy, Latvia, Lithuania, Poland, Romania, and Slovakia) and several other Eastern European countries (Moldova, Republic of North Macedonia, Serbia and Ukraine) to the European Commission's Animal Disease Information System - During 2021, 1874 ASF outbreaks in domestic pigs and 12,147 ASF events involving wild boar were reported by 10 EU Member States (Bulgaria, Estonia, Germany, Hungary, Italy (Sardinia), Latvia, Lithuania, Poland, Romania, Slovakia) and other Eastern European countries (Moldova, Ukraine and Serbia) to the European Commission's Animal Disease Information System (ADIS) - The EU has legislation in place to prevent the spread of ASF within and between Member States through the implementation of control measures on the movement of pigs and pig products and prohibits the movement of wild boar between Member States (Commission Implementing Regulation (EU) 2021/605).
 Zoning measures in place to control the spread of ASF in the EU can be found in Figure 3 - ASF outbreaks in the EU must be reported to the European Commission.
 Member States must implement control measures for outbreaks in domestic pigs to prevent further spread, as per Commission Delegated Regulation 2020/687

 Fig 2.
-Location of ASF cases in wild boar (red) and outbreaks in domestic pigs (blue) in EU Member States and other European countries in 2023 (up to $4^{th}$ May) (Source: ADIS).
+Location of ASF cases in wild boar (blue) and outbreaks in domestic pigs (red) in EU Member States and other European countries reporting to ADIS in 2023 (up to 30th June) (Source: ADIS).